Skating in the Schools

 Hoort was aware that college classes were available at some universities; however, she wasn't finding any offered at community colleges in the state of Colorado.
 After contacting the program coordinator in the Physical Education Department at Aims Community College in Greeley, they developed a plan to incorporate the sport into the community college curriculum.
 Hoort developed a course outline that contained the course objectives, goals, information and assignments for both courses, with input from Jon Larson, the general manager for the Ice Haus.
 Once the course outlines were approved, Laura Willoughby, the physical education program coordinator at Aims, structured the syllabus to contain the proper policies that applied to Aims CC.

-The classes began in the spring semester of 2009 with 13 students enrolled.
 Classes started with the history and background of the sport, safety and proper boot fit, and boot care.
-The U.S. Figure Skating Basic Skills membership was included in the course fee and provided the students with the instructors manual to complement the skills they were learning and developing in class.
+Membership was included in the course fee and provided the students with the instructors manual to complement the skills they were learning and developing in class.
 Near the end of the course, the students in "Ice Skating" were able to put a small routine together using skills they learned throughout the semester in the Adult 1-4 and Free Skate 1-6 curriculums.
 Students were also taught presentation and artistry to add entertainment value to their programs.
 Those enrolled in "Ice Hockey" performed skills from both the Adult and Hockey curriculums and were able to play scrimmages and participate in recreational leagues being offered at the Ice Haus.

 "Skating into Schools" teaches important life-lessons that influence self-esteem, discipline and fitness as well as the joy of skating, organizers say.